Space station: Salyut, Almaz and Skylab

 In 1971, the Soviet Union developed and launched the world's first space station, Salyut 1.
 The Almaz and Salyut series were eventually joined by Skylab, Mir, and Tiangong-1 and Tiangong-2.
 The hardware developed during the initial Soviet efforts remains in use, with evolved variants comprising a considerable part of the ISS, orbiting today.
 Each crew member stays aboard the station for weeks or months but rarely more than a year.

 Early stations were monolithic designs that were constructed and launched in one piece, generally containing all their supplies and experimental equipment.
 A crew would then be launched to join the station and perform research.
 After the supplies had been consumed, the station was abandoned.

 The first space station was Salyut 1, which was launched by the Soviet Union on April 19, 1971.
 The early Soviet stations were all designated "Salyut", but among these, there were two distinct types: civilian and military.
 The military stations, Salyut 2, Salyut 3, and Salyut 5, were also known as Almaz stations.

 The civilian stations Salyut 6 and Salyut 7 were built with two docking ports, which allowed a second crew to visit, bringing a new spacecraft with them; the Soyuz ferry could spend 90 days in space, at which point it needed to be replaced by a fresh Soyuz spacecraft.
 This allowed for a crew to man the station continually.
-The American Skylab (1973–1979) was also equipped with two docking ports, like second-generation stations, but the extra port was never used.
+The American Skylab (in orbit 1973–1979) was also equipped with two docking ports, like second-generation stations, but the extra port was never used.
 The presence of a second port on the new stations allowed Progress supply vehicles to be docked to the station, meaning that fresh supplies could be brought to aid long-duration missions.
 This concept was expanded on Salyut 7, which "hard docked" with a TKS tug shortly before it was abandoned; this served as a proof of concept for the use of modular space stations.
 The later Salyuts may reasonably be seen as a transition between the two groups.